 I recently found myself in a Manchester studio surrounded by some of the top scientists in the UK Nuclear industry.
 SMRS were driving a campaign to highlight the careers available at the National Nuclear Laboratory.
-Working alongside videographers, Thunder & Lightning, my part was to create portraits of the scientists.
-These would later be stylised and used on NNL’s website and social media sites.
-I was initially worried that scientists might not be naturally at ease in front of the camera, but I was quite wrong and I met lots of big characters.
-Someone nearly choked on their lunch and was heroically saved by the sound man John, doing the Heimlich manoeuvre!
-It’s never dull on my photoshoots…
+While working alongside videographers, Thunder & Lightning, I created portraits of the scientists for use on NNL’s website and social media channels.
+At first, I worried the scientists might not feel at ease in front of the camera; however, I quickly realised I was wrong.
+I met lots of big characters.
+At one point, someone nearly choked on their lunch but was heroically saved by the sound man John, who performed the Heimlich manoeuvre!
+There’s never a dull moment on my photoshoots…

 I spent a few days with Manchester Fertility Clinic renewing their portraits for all the staff.
 We wanted to create a friendly but professional feel as well as get a consistent look across the whole company.
 Clara from MFC worked tirelessly organising the photoshoot and kept everything running smoothly.
 We went on to do a few lifestyle images around the site reflecting the friendly, warm and caring atmosphere.